Skip to content

 Overview

-Google Docs is widely used because of the ease of access.
-You can access Google documents using any browser on any device.
-Therefore, it is imperative that these documents are accessible to all, including people using assistive technologies.
+Google Docs is widely used because of its ease of access.
+You can access Google Docs using any browser on any device.
+Therefore, these documents must be accessible to all individuals, including those who use assistive technologies.
 Consider and apply the tips in this guide to make your Google document accessible.

-This training guide starts with topics that most Google Docs users know.
-Later sections include more in-depth information regarding accessibility, such as alternative text, accessibility testing, etc. After completing this training guide, you will be able to:
+This training guide begins with topics that are familiar to most Google Docs users.
+Later sections include more in-depth information on accessibility, such as alternative text and accessibility testing.
+After completing this training guide, you will be able to:

 If you use keyboard-only navigation to make Google Docs accessible, view the keyboard shortcuts for Google Docs.